-As a female in a traditionally male profession, and a farmer who does not own land, I (Emily) have sometimes been aware of my lack of privilege.
+As a female in a traditionally male profession, and a farmer who leased land for many years, I (Emily) have sometimes been aware of my lack of privilege.
 But the reality is that cis white women such as myself often benefit the most from efforts to broaden opportunities to underserved populations.
 I have been the recipient of loans, and have been given opportunities for networking and access to resources in part because I am a woman.
 That is often not the reality for my colleagues who are BIPOC (Black, Indigenous, People of Color) and/or Queer.

 The most entrenched and insidious form of racism is not personal bias but the structures that keep inequality in place.
 This is just as true in farming as it is in every other part of our society.
 Land and labor are by far the two most expensive things in farming, and not coincidentally they historically have been and continue to be things most often stolen from BIPOCs.